 Security Chief/Tactical Officer: Both positions handle shipboard defenses from hostile boarding actions as well as mounting boarding actions against other vessels.
-On some vessels, the security chief/ tactical officer handles ship combat encounters instead of the helmsman and/or navigator.
-For more details, refer to 'Boarding Actions' supplement.
+On some vessels, the security chief/tactical officer handles ship combat encounters instead of the helmsman.
+For more details, refer to 'Boarding Action'.

 Helmsman: The helmsman handles ship movement and weapons firing during combat.
-To fire weapons, the helmsman rolls 1D10, adds his Ship's Weaponry Technology score divided by 10, and all modifiers from the attack chart.
+To fire weapons, the helmsman rolls 1D10, adds his Starship Weaponry Technology score divided by 10, and all modifiers from the attack chart.
 The resulting score is compared to the target's defense roll.

 The difference of the two rolls determines what damage was dealt, if any.
 Any attack roll of 0 or less, after all modifiers, is an automatic miss, and no defense roll is necessary.